 God's Own Country is an exciting resource, prepared by the Church of Scotland, for rural churches.
 It has been designed to engender practical action and to affirm, encourage, and inspire those in rural congregations as they seek to be effective disciples of Christ in their particular context.

 The Scottish Churches Rural Group (ACTS)

-The Church of Scotland Rural Working Group works closely with the Scottish Churches Rural Group (SCRG) which was formed in 2005 as an associated ecumenical group of Action of Churches Together in Scotland (ACTS) with membership drawn from the Church of Scotland, the Scottish Episcopal Church, the Methodist Church, the United Reformed Church, the Congregational Federation, the Roman Catholic Church, the United Free Church of Scotland, the Salvation Army and the Religious Society of Friends.The group works to facilitate pastoral support for churches in rural communities, to exchange and facilitate discussion, to work ecumenically, to comment upon rural policy proposals and to act in partnership with key individuals and organisations addressing the rural issues of Scotland.
-The group has addressed issues in agriculture, fishing, crofting, migrant workers and rural ministry.
+The Church of Scotland Rural Working Group works closely with the Scottish Churches Rural Group (SCRG), which was formed in 2005 as an associated ecumenical group of Action of Churches Together in Scotland (ACTS).
+Membership is drawn from the Church of Scotland, the Scottish Episcopal Church, the Methodist Church, the United Reformed Church, the Congregational Federation, the Roman Catholic Church, the United Free Church of Scotland, the Salvation Army, and the Religious Society of Friends.The group works to facilitate pastoral support for churches in rural communities, to exchange and facilitate discussion, to work ecumenically, to comment upon rural policy proposals, and to act in partnership with key individuals and organisations addressing the rural issues of Scotland.
+The group has addressed issues in agriculture, fishing, crofting, migrant workers, and rural ministry.

 Biblical Resources from the Rural Church

 The Rev Richard Baxter is the Minister for Fort William Duncansburgh MacIntosh linked with Kilmonivaig.

 Richard, native to Northern Ireland, had previously been the minister of St Kenneth’s, Kennoway Windygates & Balgonie in Fife for eighteen years but now very much enjoys the rural delights of the Presbytery of Lochaber.